ZANE2005/ZANE2005/README.md

 - 👋 Hi, I’m @ZANE2005
-- 👀 I’m interested in ...learning python + machine learning
+- 👀 I’m interested in ...learning C++ + programming an arduino
-- 🌱 I’m currently learning ...python
+- 🌱 I’m currently learning ...C++
-- 💞️ I’m looking to collaborate on ...all python projects
+- 💞️ I’m looking to collaborate on ...all arduino projects
 - 📫 How to reach me ...by email:zane.avan@gmail.com

 <!---